-The intervention will increase knowledge on the correct rates of pit filling amongst treated households: Is the behavioural intervention successful at correcting the faulty mental models on the rate of pit filling among household heads in households with a functional twin pit latrine?
+The intervention will correct misconceptions on the rates of pit filling amongst treatment households.
+Is the behavioural intervention successful at correcting incorrect knowledge on the rate of pit filling amongst household members in treatment households?

-To assess whether the intervention improved assessments of pit filling rates amongst treated households, we estimated whether there were significant differences between control and treatment areas in terms of the share of households that were able to correctly estimate the amount of time it takes for a 3 by 5 feet pit to fill up when used by a six-member household.
-We find that households in the treatment group are 6.1 percentage points more likely to correctly estimate the pit filling rate than their control counterparts.
-However, this effect is not detectable at appropriate levels of significance (Table 6).
+To assess whether the intervention improved assessments of pit-filling rates amongst treatment households, we estimated whether there were significant differences between control and treatment areas in terms of the share of households that were able to correctly estimate the amount of time it takes for a 3 feet by 5 feet (0.9 metres by 1.5 metres) pit to fill up, when used by a 6-member household.
+We find that households in the treatment group are 6.1 percentage points more likely to correctly estimate the pit-filling rate than their control counterparts.
+However, this effect is not detectable at appropriate levels of significance (Table 7).